Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP22_Final_Project.md

     Solution is the hidden state sequence that shows from which state that each observation nucleotide is generated.

 * **Decoding Process - Viterbi algorithm**:
-    We could do something similar as the Evaluation problem just talked about and use the idea introduced below.
-But, here we are introducing a more advanced but more commonly used gene finding Viterbi algorithm.
+    We could do something very similar to the Evaluation problem in the last subsection, along with the idea introduced below, which is an easy version of Viterbi algorithm.
+Therefore, here we are going to introduce a more advanced but more commonly used gene finding Viterbi algorithm.
     ![](https://i.imgur.com/T2HL8aF.png)
     In this algorithm,
     $V_i(t)$: the probability of the HMM stay in state i after generating $y_t$(observation at time step “t”), following the most probable path in the model.